THE THREE H's

 Elected officials usually have a lot of passion.
 Legislators often believe they are doing the right thing and during difficult decisions, will use their own beliefs and value system and listen to their conscience.

-- When asking a Member to support your position, know if the issue is a hot-button issue that tugs on the strings of the heart.
+- When asking officials to support your position, know if the issue is a hot-button issue that tugs on the strings of the heart.

 - The best appeal is an honest plea to do what is right.

 - Rely on personal stories to emphasize your point.
-Give the Member an example s/he can use in a speech on the Floor.
+Give the official an example s/he can use in a speech.
 Real stories from real people are effective!

 Legislators wants to remain in office or at least leave on their own terms.
-In order to find the support to continually be re-elected, Members must be aware of not only the political climate but be aware of how certain votes will affect their ability to stay in office.
-Members must consider the will of their constituents, the needs of their state, and the desire of their party.
+In order to find the support to continually be re-elected, legislators must be aware of not only the political climate but also be aware of how certain votes will affect their ability to stay in office.
+They must consider the will of their constituents, the needs of their state, and the desire of their party.

 - Keep in mind that policy decisions made under the climate of political pressure can be thorny.

-- Know the issue and how it is playing out.
+- Know the issue and how it is currently stands.

 - Timing can be everything!